NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 It is important to use here the inverse alignment transform, as we want to map from the stereo DEM to the reference DEM, and the forward transform would do the opposite, given how ``pc_align`` was invoked.

+If the produced difference of DEMs shows large residuals consistent with the terrain, one should consider applying more blur to the reference terrain and/or redoing mapprojection and stereo with the now-aligned cameras, and see if this improves this difference.

 Solving for jitter
 ^^^^^^^^^^^^^^^^^^